International conference - teaching problem-solving in technology rich environments

-Where: Bangor Academy and Sixth Form College will host the event on behalf of the European partnership.
+Where: Bangor Academy and Sixth Form College hosted the event on behalf of the European partnership.

 - Dr Alison Clark Wilson, former teacher who works as a Principal Research Lead for ERDF-funded EDUCATE Project at UCL Knowledge Lab, UCL Institute of Education.
 Alison’s research interests concern school mathematics education in general but in particular: design and use of mathematical digital technologies; the related professional development experiences for teachers; and the impact of such technologies on mathematical thinking.